-R42 During the competition, no robots are allowed to block any of its Armor Module using its own body structure.
+R46 During the competition, robots are not allowed to block any of its Armor Modules with its body or block more than one armor module on any other robot in its team.
 When a Hero Robot is grabbing or carrying a Mobile Battlefield Component, any one of its armors is allowed to be blocked by the carried Mobile Battlefield Component and its relevant body structure, and the Armor Module obstructed can be different each time, but multiple Armor Modules are not allowed to be obstructed at the same time.